 First, the matter of same-sex marriage and U.S. immigration benefits: Yes, they exist, ever since the U.S. Supreme Court's Windsor decision removed the bar to immigration rights for same-sex couples.
 The spouse of a U.S. citizen is an "immediate relative" in immigration law lingo, and therefore immediately eligible to apply for U.S. lawful permanent residence (a green card).

 The important thing in petitioning for a same-sex spouse will be to make sure that the marriage is legal in the state and country where it takes place.
 If you marry in the United States, you'll need to make sure to follow any state laws (such as prohibiting marriage between close relatives or where one party is underage).
-However, same-sex marriage is legal across the U.S., owing to a Supreme Court decision called Obergefell v.
+However, same-sex marriage is currently legal across the United States, owing to a Supreme Court decision called Obergefell v.
 Hodges.

 Be sure to obtain a certified copy of your marriage certificate before moving forward with the immigration process.